tashnimchowdhury/tashnimchowdhury.github.io/_pages/about.md

 My research interests lie in the general area of machine learning and artificial intelligence, particularly in the area of NLP, Transformer, Computer Vision, Generative Modeling, and Large Language Model.

 # Blog
-I have writing about different machine learning concept (both theoretical concept and applications).
+I have been writing about different machine learning concepts (both theory and applications).
 The topics includes concepts on NLP, Computer Vision, and LLM.
 I have also started writing about different software engineering design concepts and best practice.
 These blogs sometimes might be incomplete, since they are my notes on those concepts.
 I will keep adding contents on each topic.

 # Recent News
 * I have started writing blogs on different topic including machine learning research and application.
 I have also started writing about software engineering design and concept (mainly on C++ and Python).